BenSchwegmann/TwitchBot/README.md

       Dice
     </td>
     <td>
-      With this command you can earn Points from 1-6, like a dice, every hour.
-You can also get pinged when you can roll your next dice.
+      With this command you can collect points from 1-6 every hour.
+You can also get a ping when you can roll your next dice.
     </td>
   </thead>